AirTightSecurity/webinar-ictict424-210517/index.md

 ### Part 2 Question 1 Table 2 ###

-The first part of the presented table requires the valuable assets of the orgnaisation are recorded.
+The first part of the presented table requires the valuable assets of the organisation are recorded.

 Undertaking an asset audit and creating an asset register is commonplace in most standards.
 It could be considered a corner stone of security as a device can not be secured if it is unknown to the organisation or the people who are tasked to secure it.